Our Goal is to Promote Safe Biking and Awareness in Southern Nevada.

 Be The Voice Of The Community

-We work with our governmental partners at the local, regional and state levels to ensure bicycle safety is addressed in transportation infrastructure projects and planning.
+We work with our local, regional, and state government partners to address bicycle safety in transportation infrastructure projects and planning.

-The Nevada Department of Motor Vehicles (DMV) sought the Coalition’s input and expertise on revising its training manual’s presentation of the 3-Feet Passing law (NRS 484B.270).
+The Nevada Department of Motor Vehicles (DMV) sought the Coalition’s input and expertise in revising its training manual’s presentation of the 3-Feet Passing law (NRS 484B.270).

-From 2019 until it’s adoption in 2021 we have worked with the City of Las Vegas as key stakeholders in the development of the City’s 2050 Masterplan.
-A long range masterplan is meant to reflect the values of the values of a community to ensure smart growth in the future.
-Our participation ensured that this plan has the following transportation goal, “Connect and enhance accessible bike and pedestrian facilities as part of a safe, efficient road network that supports all transportation modes throughout the City.”
+From 2019 until its adoption in 2021, we have worked with the City of Las Vegas as key stakeholders in developing the City’s 2050 Masterplan.
+A long-range master plan is meant to reflect the values of a community to ensure smart growth in the future.
+Our participation ensured that this plan has the following goal: “Connect and enhance accessible bike and pedestrian facilities as part of a safe, efficient road network that supports all transportation modes throughout the City.”

 Advocate Legislative Priorities.

-In 2017, we pushed for stronger penalties for motorists who kill or injure bicyclists while breaking the law.
+In 2017, we pushed for more substantial penalties for motorists who kill or injure bicyclists while breaking the law.

-More recently, we rallied our community to testify in opposition to SB183 – a bill introduced in 2021 that restrict bicyclists from riding on 4,400 miles of Nevada roads.
+More recently, we rallied our community to testify in opposition to SB183 – a bill introduced in 2021 that restricts bicyclists from riding on 4,400 miles of Nevada roads.

-In order to continue to have a seat at the table and influence our community governments and leaders, we need to increase our membership.
-We have a goal to reach 5000 members by 2022.
 Membership is FREE!
 Join today!
 We simply ask you to consider donating to help us make bicycling safer for everyone.
-By increasing our membership, we have more influence when asking for needed infrastructure, or legislation.
+By increasing our membership, we have more influence when asking for needed infrastructure or legislation.